Based on the available medical literature, the CBR, through its Department of Thoracic Radiology, recommends:

 - High-resolution CT of the chest: Lung abnormalities in COVID-19 infection are usually peripheral, focal or multifocal ground-glass attenuating opacities, and bilateral in 50-75% of cases.
 With the progression of the disease, between 9 and 13 days, there is the appearance of lesions with a mosaic paving pattern and consolidations.
 Lesions disappear slowly, lasting 1 month or more.
 In the pediatric group, the finding of consolidation surrounded by ground-glass attenuation (halo sign) seems to be more common than in adults.

-To facilitate the understanding of these findings, we indicate the website made available by the Italian Society of Medical Radiology, with images of the COVID-19 infection:
+made available by the Italian Society of Medical Radiology, with images of the

-https://www.sirm.org/category/senza-categoria/covid-19/
+COVID-19 infection: https://www.sirm.org/category/senza-categoria/covid-19/

-It should be noted that the course of this pandemic is acute and the recommendations can be changed/adjusted at any time.
+It should be noted that the course of this pandemic is acute and the recommendations can be

 Click here and download this material in PDF.